DavidUf11/pagination-api-challenge/README.md

 ### Approach

-1. To generate a subset of data to return, we can `slice` original the data set.
+1. To generate a subset of data to return, we can `slice` the original the data set.
 To do so, we will need to dynamically generate start and end indices according to the request's query values (or default values).

 2. Firstly, we need to know if the request contains at least one query parameter.
 If not, we can send the response right away using default values.